 Backwards Compatibility

-Applications that rely on the replaced MPT receipts_root in the block header can no longer find that information.
-Analysis is required whether affected applications have a migration path available to use the SSZ receipts_root instead.
+Applications that rely on the replaced MPT receipts_root in the block header require migration to the SSZ receipts_root.